proto-aiken-13/tp/docs/UserGuide.md

 * inputPP 1 t/1 pp/350 (For student with index 1, input 350 participation points to tutorial 1)
 * inputPP 2 t/12 pp/500 (For student with index 2, input 500 participation points to tutorial 12)

+### list participation records: `listParticipation`
+<a name="listParticipation"></a>

+list a student's participation record.

+Format: `listParticipation INDEX`

+`INDEX`: A positive integer representing the index of the student as shown in the list.

+Examples

+* listParticipation 1 (List the participation record for the student with index 1)
+* listParticipation 5 (List the participation record for the student with index 5)

 ### Distribute assignments: `assign`
 <a name="assign"></a>